loader image

 Preparing for the RMC Hearing:

-• Documentation: Provide all relevant documents, including financial records, previous court orders, and any settlement proposals to your legal team.
+• Documentation: It will help your case move forward swiftly if you provide all relevant documents, including financial records, previous court orders, and any settlement proposals by the deadline given by your legal team.

-• Clarity: Be prepared to clearly articulate your position on disputed issues and to discuss potential solutions.
+• Clarity: Be prepared to clearly articulate your position on disputed issues and todiscuss potential solutions with your attorney.
 Your attorney will do most of the speaking on your behalf.

 • Negotiation: Consider your priorities and be ready to negotiate and compromise where possible to reach a resolution.